neurall/terravoxel/README.md

 Advantage is that we can push twice as much faces as oposed to classic 2 triangle per quad on any hw.
 The price we pay for this are depth sorting  zorder issues associated with transparency.

-Since sorting milions of tris on cpu is not feasible one sollution is flipping meshes and its uv coordinates every 180 camera angle thus preserving back to from rendering order (classic painters algo)
+Since sorting milions of tris on cpu is not feasible one sollution is flipping meshes and its uv coordinates (TODO:) every 180 camera angle thus preserving back to front rendering order (classic painters algo)